takehika0129/takehika-github-pages/reviews/prototype1.md

 # **Features**
-- Subcommand Structure: Users can run add, list, and remove commands to manage a list.
+- [Subcommand Structure]: Users can run add, list, and remove commands to manage a list.
 - Argument Parsing: The script leverages Python’s `argparse` module, ensuring the user must provide the right inputs in the correct format.
 - Store in JSON : Tasks are stored in a JSON file, allowing them to persist between runs.